dotnet/csharplang/spec/expressions.md

 ### Types of constituent expressions

-When an operation is statically bound, the type of a constituent expression (e.g. a receiver, and argument, an index or an operand) is always considered to be the compile-time type of that expression.
+When an operation is statically bound, the type of a constituent expression (e.g. a receiver, an argument, an index or an operand) is always considered to be the compile-time type of that expression.

 When an operation is dynamically bound, the type of a constituent expression is determined in different ways depending on the compile-time type of the constituent expression: